-- 1. (1) This Schedule provides for the granting of exemptions from the requirement to self-isolate at regulation 4(1) to Critical Workers, within the meaning of that term in this Schedule and only to the extent set out in this Schedule, and such an exemption is referred to in this Schedule as a "Critical Worker Exemption". - (2) Subject to paragraph 2, for the purposes of this Schedule, a Critical Worker means a person whose presence in the Bailiwick is required to keep a critical service running, as further provided for in paragraph 3. - (3) A Critical Worker Exemption may only be granted to a person in respect of whom an application under and in accordance with this Schedule has been made to an officer authorised by the Authority to determine applications under this Schedule (a "determining officer"). - (4) Other than in exceptional circumstances to be assessed at the absolute discretion of the determining officer determining the application, a Critical Worker Exemption will not be granted to a person requiring to stay within the Bailiwick for a period greater than eight weeks, and this Schedule shall be construed accordingly.
+- 1. (1) This Schedule provides for the granting of exemptions from - (a) the prohibition on non-essential travel at regulation 4, - (b) the requirement to self-isolate at regulation 5(1) and 5(2), and - (c) a requirement to self-isolate imposed under regulation 6(2),

+- (2) Subject to paragraph 2, for the purposes of this Schedule, a Critical Worker means a person whose presence in the Bailiwick is required to keep a critical service running, as further provided for in paragraph 3. - (3) A Critical Worker Exemption may only be granted to a person in respect of whom an application under and in accordance with this Schedule has been made to an officer authorised by the Authority to determine applications under this Schedule (a "determining officer").

-- (5) A person in respect of whom a Critical Worker Exemption has been granted does not have to self-isolate in accordance with the requirement at regulation 4(1), but only if that person complies with the conditions that apply to him or her. - (6) If a person in respect of whom a Critical Worker Exemption has been granted fails to comply with the conditions which apply to him or her in respect of the Critical Worker Exemption, the Critical Worker Exemption shall lapse as it applies to that person, and he or she may be liable to prosecution under the Regulations. - (7) Under regulation 13(2), the employer of a person ("P") in respect of whom a Critical Worker Exemption has been granted may be liable to prosecution if P fails to comply with any of the conditions and restrictions which apply to him or her in respect of this exception. - (8) When considering whether to grant a Critical Worker Exemption, a determining officer shall consider all the circumstances of the case, and in particular shall assess and take into account - (a) the risk to public health in the Bailiwick or any part thereof that granting the Critical Worker Exemption would create, and - (b) if the Critical Worker Exemption were not granted , the damage (if any) that would be suffered by -
+- (4) Other than in exceptional circumstances to be assessed at the absolute discretion of the determining officer determining the application, a Critical Worker Exemption will not be granted to a person requiring to stay within the Bailiwick for a period greater than eight weeks, and this Schedule shall be construed accordingly. - (5) A person in respect of whom a Critical Worker Exemption has been granted does not have to self-isolate in accordance with the requirement at regulation 5(1) and 5(2) or a requirement imposed under regulation 6(2) but only if that person complies with the conditions that apply to him or her. - (6) If a person in respect of whom a Critical Worker Exemption has been granted fails to comply with the conditions which apply to him or her in respect of the Critical Worker Exemption, the Critical Worker Exemption shall lapse as it applies to that person, and he or she may be liable to prosecution under the Regulations. - (7) Under regulation 14(2), the employer of a person ("P") in respect of whom a Critical Worker Exemption has been granted may be liable to prosecution if P fails to comply with any of the conditions and restrictions which apply to him or her in respect of this exception. - (8) When considering whether to grant a Critical Worker Exemption, a determining officer shall consider all the circumstances of the case, and in particular shall assess and take into account - (a) the risk to public health in the Bailiwick or any part thereof that granting the Critical Worker Exemption would create, and

-- (i) the business by or on behalf of which the application has been made, and any other potentially affected business based in the Bailiwick, and - (ii) the economy of the Bailiwick or any part or sector thereof.
+- (b) if the Critical Worker Exemption were not granted , the damage (if any) that would be suffered by - (i) the business by or on behalf of which the application has been made, and any other potentially affected business based in the Bailiwick, and - (ii) the economy of the Bailiwick or any part or sector thereof.